ttaalle/Lhc/README.md

 # codes
-JGRSR.m
-A complete process of JGRSR and evaluation on PAVIS dataset.
+-JGRSR.m  A complete process of JGRSR and evaluation on PAVIS dataset.